google/fhir-gateway/doc/docs/tutorial_first_access_checker.md

 ```

-## Rebuild mvn package to include the plugin
+## Rebuild to include the plugin
-Once you're done implementing your access checker plugin, rebuild using `mvn package` from the root of the project to include the plugin, set the access checker using e.g. `export ACCESS_CHECKER=sample`
+Once you're done implementing your access checker plugin, rebuild using
+`mvn package` from the root of the project to include the plugin, set the
+access-checker using e.g. `export ACCESS_CHECKER=sample`

 ## Run the gateway
-Run the gateway using e.g. `java -jar exec/target/exec-0.1.0.jar --server.port=8080`.
+Run the gateway using e.g.
+`java -jar exec/target/exec-0.1.0.jar --server.port=8080`.